 Polyester Strapping, Strong and Recyclable

 Polyester strapping is the strongest next to steel with a high level of retained retention making it a great choice for those with heavy-duty loads.
 Polyester is the most rigid, is nick resistant, and recyclable making it a practical choice for those looking for these characteristics.
-If your load needs high-tension initially along with retainable tension, polyester is the strap for your shipment.
+If your load needs high-tension initially along with retainable tension, polyester is the strap for your shipment. .Studies show that polyester strapping retains a much higher percentage of its initial tension over time.
+Up to about 70% compared to polypropylene, which can lose nearly half its applied tension within an hour.
+This superior tension retention makes polyester an ideal choice for shipments that may settle, shift, or experience long transit times

 The downside to polyester strapping is that there is not a lot of elongation to the straps.
 So if you need something with a little “give” this strap will not give you that, a high-quality polypropylene is the better option.
 You can apply and secure your polyester straps with manual tools, electric or battery operated tools, or automatic machines.